 It doesn’t ruin schoolwork, prevent you from applying the knowledge you know or cause you to be the last person to leave an (uncompleted) exam.

-Average daydreaming doesn’t make you more prone to accidents, intense moodiness, job loss, failing education, drug addiction, suicide, and not being taken seriously and judged by others.
+Average daydreaming doesn’t make you more vulnerable to accidents, intense moodiness, job loss, failing education, drug addiction, suicide.

 Average Daydreaming Doesn’t Severely Impair Life